Message from the Chief

 • New per capita rugged laptops and related in-car equipment- Issued*

-• New updated Records Management System- Live as of November 2023*
+• New updated Records Management System- CODY Pathfinder Transition

 • Funding to continue the Mental Health Co-Responder Program